saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - During LI the "views" in the layout files are inflated to Kotlin view objects in memory.

+- bundle object parameter in onCreate() method contain dynamic state information (typically relating to the state of the user interface) from a prior invocation of the activity.

+- onCreate(savedInstanceState: Bundle?) – The method that is called when the activity is first created

+- onRestart() – Called when the activity is about to restart after having previously been stopped by the runtime system.

+- onStart() – Always called immediately after the call to the onCreate() or onRestart() methods, this method indicates to the activity that it is about to become visible to the user.
+This call will be followed by a call to onResume() if the activity moves to the top of the activity stack, or onStop() in the event that it is pushed down the stack by another activity.

+- onResume() – Indicates that the activity is now at the top of the activity stack and is the activity with which the user is currently interacting.

 ### AppCompatActivity
 It is a subclass of android which provides access to modern android features while providing compatibility with older versions of android.